Question: What's Black about Black Friday, Anyway? Why is it Called Black Friday?

 Two Final NotesIronically, of course, businesses in the US don't use ink anymore to keep track of profit and loss.
 The days of the red ink pen and the black ink pen are long gone.
 Nonetheless, electronic accounting programs continue this color-coding convention, using black to indicate profit and red to indicate loss.

-Whatever one's political persuasion, in a recessionary economy, one hopes that the day after Thanksgiving will be Black Friday indeed, and not a Red Friday whatsoever.
+Whatever one's political persuasion, one hopes that the day after Thanksgiving will be Black Friday indeed, and not a Red Friday whatsoever.

 Practical Shopping Tips for Black Friday: